KlausC/PolygonInbounds.jl/README.md

 which have this area associated in one of the added columns of `edges`.
 Area index `0` indicates unused.

+The `polydemo` functions produce plots of some selected examples and may be used to enjoy.

 ### Usage: